Liliabymk/Portfolio-project/ai-chat-export.md

 - C — Keep block but remove JS toggle so it's permanently hidden (keeps markup but disables feature).

 Which option do you want me to apply?
+Note: I did not answer the last question.
+End